310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 [^1]: Young Souma speaks about the same as present Souma, in old-fashioned Japanese (*dearu*).
 Unlike present Souma, sometimes he speaks a bit more child-like, such as using words like *kana* (maybe), instead of a more formal/old-fashioned way.
 [^2]: Young Kanata speaks differently from the present.
 While he does speak in hiragana only, there are no quotation marks around any of his words, likely due to how short his sentences are (so there's no need to separate the words from each other).
 He also refers to himself in third-person (*kanata* instead of his first-person pronoun in the present time, *boku*).
 Last but not least, he speaks in old-fashioned Japanese, as well as using an imperative, commanding tone, akin to a high-being ordering those below him.
 In comparison, present Kanata speaks in polite speech, including his requests (always saying *kudasai* when asking someone to do something).
 [^3]: Young Madara speaks basically the same as present Madara, with his elongated vowels at the end of the sentence.
 Sometimes he speaks a bit more child-like than present Madara would.
+[^4]: TBA
+[^5]: This “Kanata-san” may or may not be a mistake, as young Madara has only been calling Kanata by “God” up until now (and “Kanata-kun” only in his head).
+For now I'll stick to the original script as is.